sweirich/pi-forall/notes.md

     ---------------------------  app
 	   G |- a b => B { b / x }

-For types, it is apparant what their type is, so we will just continue to infer that.
+For types, it is apparent what their type is, so we will just continue to infer that.

     G |- A => Type     G, x:A |- B => Type
     -------------------------------------- pi